Convergence of the Discrete Minimum Energy Path: Introduction

 \textbf{Outline.} The rest of this paper is organized as follows.
-In Section \ref{sec:results}, we present the main results of this paper, including the convergence result and numerical experiments.
+In Section \ref{sec:results}, we present the main results of this paper, including the convergence result and numerical experiments on prototypical example systems.
 In Section \ref{sec:conclusion}, we give some conclusions.
 In Section \ref{sec:dmep}, we present detailed proofs for the convergence results.